 <!-- Hero Mobile --> <!-- End Hero Mobile --> <!-- Banner --> <!-- Social Icons --> <ul>

-At the time of writing, Bitcoin is trading up just under 1% at its current price of $10,750.
-This marks a decent upswing from its recent lows of $10,630, but it isn’t a large enough move to invalidate the crypto’s consolidation phase.
+At the time of writing, Bitcoin is trading up marginally at its current price of $10,630.
+This marks only a marginal decline from where it was trading at earlier on in the week.

 The cryptocurrency has generally been trading in the mid-$10,000 range for the past couple of weeks.
 Any attempt to break this range has been futile.

 Where the asset trends next will likely depend on whether $10,200 or $11,200 are broken first, as these two levels have been established as its mid-term range boundaries.

 On-Chain Analyst: New Investors Have Absorbed Selling Pressure from BTC Whales

 The recent news surrounding BitMEX is the type of thing that would catalyze intense selloffs in the past, but somehow Bitcoin has avoided seeing any type of far-reaching price decline.

 Willy Woo, a prominent on-chain analyst, believes that this is due to immense buying pressure from new investors who are entering the market.
 He said:

 “Fundamental buy pressure from new HODLers is undeniable right now.
 But for short term traders, sell walling on derivative and spot exchanges shows whales are in price suppression mode.
 It may whipsaw randomly a bit, but the long game will win.”